Pyomo/pyomo/doc/OnlineDocs/contributed_packages/mcpp.rst

 This links the MC++ required library FADBAD++, MC++ itself, and Python to compile the Pyomo-MC++ interface.
 If successful, you will now have a file named ``mcppInterface.o`` in your working directory.
-If you are not using Python 3.6, you will need to link to the appropriate Python.
+If you are not using Python 3.6, you will need to link to the appropriate Python version.
 You now need to create a shared object file with the following command:

 .. code::